andersfischernielsen/Bitcoin-Price-Predictor/README.md

 # Bitcoin Price Predictor

-This is a project in COMP809 at Auckland University of Technology attempting to predict bitcoin prices using machine learning.
+This is a project in COMP809 at Auckland University of Technology attempting to predict bitcoin prices using LR, SVR and a LSTM neural network.

 ## Purpose